decenomy/DSW/doc/MESCAL.md

 *   Arrays can be used natively in a JSON object.
 *   Any JSON object element can be used as a variable.
 *   Any JSON object can be interpreted as a function.
-*   If DRODRI evolves in a more complex structure, JSON objects can easily define classes.
+*   If MESCAL evolves in a more complex structure, JSON objects can easily define classes.

 **Specifications**
 *   Elements in an array object are order sensitive.
-Arrays elements will be interpreted from start to end.
+Array elements will be interpreted starting from first element to the last element.
 *   Elements in an JSON object are order sensitive.
-JSON object elements will be interpreted from start to end. more specifications ...
+JSON object elements will be interpreted starting from first element to the last element. more specifications ...